ujwalkomarla/Openstack-Ansible-Deployment/README.md

 ##Requirement
 - Linux Host(Either on Physical or Virtual).

+##BEFORE YOU BEGIN
+- Edit in file ansible/vars/main.yaml, the variable 'NETWORK_CIDR' to match to your physical network

 ##Procedure (CLI on Linux host machine)
 1. Environment Setup
     1. Install git, and clone the [repository](https://github.ncsu.edu/uskomarl/CloudHomework1.git)